 If you don't qualify for legal services or pro bono help, you'll have to shop around for someone to represent you.
 For more guidance, see Nolo's article on How to Find an Excellent Lawyer.

 If you fear that your spouse might harm you or your children (or abscond with your property), take action immediately.
 Move to a safe place, and, if necessary, get a temporary restraining order to keep your spouse away.
 It's very important that you also get a temporary order for custody of your children, so that you're not accused of kidnapping.

 If you need money, you have the right to use your joint accounts.
 Take the amount of money you realistically need plus some extra for emergencies (but try not to take more than half of what's there unless you absolutely have to), and immediately file an action in court for support.

-Mediators may be able to help you and your spouse get over the emotional barriers to negotiation and negotiate a sensible divorce agreement that meets both of your needs.
+Mediators may be able to help you and your spouse get over the emotional barriers to negotiation and come to a sensible divorce agreement that meets both of your needs.
 Unlike lawyers, mediators work with both spouses at the same time.
 They don't represent the individual spouses' interests, the way a lawyer does.
 Instead, mediators facilitate a negotiation between the spouses that, in most cases, results in an agreement satisfactory to both sides.
 For more information, see the Divorce Without Court area of Nolo's website.

 For information on divorce mediation, collaborative divorce and methods to end a marriage fairly with minimum expense, see Nolo's book Divorce Without Court: A Guide to Mediation & Collaborative Divorce, by Katherine E. Stoner.